Cycling-UK/mapping-documentation/fundraiseup-wide.md

 # FundraiseUp wide image donate paragraph type

+Currently only available for use on the Landing Page content type.

+The FundraiseUp wide image donate paragraph type requires:

+* A suitable image to use for the backgrtound, that can comfortably go edge to edge and has its subject area in the central portion of the image.
+* A headline
+* A sub-headline
+* Suitably configured line of embed code for a donate button.
+This is obtained from the FundraiseUp backend.
+* Suitably configured line of embed code for a donate form.
+This is obtained from the FundraiseUp backend.

 #### The button and form embeds in the paragraph:
 <img src="assets/theparagraph-inserts.jpg" alt="The paragraph" style="padding: 10px;"/>